pradeephubgit/appsignal-docs/source/nodejs/integrations/redis.html.md

 npm install --save @appsignal/nodejs
 ```

 You can then import and use the package in your app.
 No further steps are required to instrument calls made to your database - this is done automatically.

+## Features

 The integration will send the following instrumentation data to AppSignal:

-- Query duration
+- ✅ Query duration
-- Redis commands
+- ✅ Redis commands
-- Errors
+- ✅ Errors